Exploring leptoquark effects in hyperon and kaon decays with missing energy: Introduction

-The organization of the rest of the paper is the following.
-In Sec.\,\,\ref{Lf} we introduce the new particles in the theory, namely scalar LQs and right-handed SM-singlet fermions, and describe their interactions with SM fermions.
-In Sec.\,\ref{amps} we derive the amplitudes for the hyperon and kaon decay modes of interest and write down the expressions for their rates.
-In Sec.\,\ref{constr} we deal with the relevant constraints on the Yukawa couplings of the LQs and present our numerical results.
-To illustrate the potential impact of the scalar LQs on these hyperon and kaon processes, we discuss two simple scenarios.
-In the first one, only SM fermions are involved in the Yukawa interactions of the LQs.
-In the second scenario, we let the LQs couple directly to the new SM-singlet fermions as well as SM quarks.
-In each of these two cases, two scalar LQs are necessary in order to respect the existing \,$K\to\pi\nu\nu$\, data and simultaneously raise the hyperon rates significantly.\footnote{Invoking two scalar LQs to suppress one process and enhance another has previously been done in the context of $B$-meson decays, such as in \cite{Crivellin:2017zlb,Buttazzo:2017ixm}.} In Sec.\,\ref{concl} we provide our conclusions.
+The organization of the rest of this article is as follows.
+In Sec.\,\ref{Lf} we describe how the interactions of the new particles, namely the scalar LQs and the light RH neutrinos, with SM fermions can affect the \,$s\to d\slashed E$\, operators.
+In Sec.\,\ref{amps} we derive the amplitudes for the hyperon and kaon decay modes of interest and formulate their rates.
+In Sec.\,\ref{constr} we deal with the pertinent limitations on the Yukawa couplings of the LQs and present our numerical results.
+To illustrate the potential impact of the scalar LQs on these hyperon and kaon processes, we discuss two distinct cases.
+In the first one, only SM quarks and leptons take part in the Yukawa interactions of the LQs.
+In the second case, we let the RH neutrinos couple directly to the LQs as well as the quarks.
+In each of these instances, it is necessary to have at least two different scalar LQs in order to respect the existing \,$K\to\pi\nu\bar\nu$\, data and raise the hyperon rates significantly at the same time.\footnote{Invoking two scalar LQs to suppress certain processes and enhance others has previously been employed to address the $B$ anomalies, such as in \cite{Crivellin:2017zlb,Buttazzo:2017ixm}.} We show that these two scenarios can furnish very dissimilar sets of predictions for the hyperon rates which may be experimentally tested.
+Part of the reason for the dissimilarity is that due to gauge invariance the SM neutrinos belong to weak doublets along with the charged leptons, which causes the first scenario to be subject to more restraints than the second.
+We will also comment briefly on how our findings may have to be altered in order to accommodate the $B$ anomalies if they turn out to proceed from NP.
+In Sec.\,\ref{concl} we draw our conclusions.